Going 'nude': British supermarkets test plastic-free zones

 The country's 10 largest grocery chains produce 810,000 tonnes of single-use plastic packaging every year, a figure that does not include bags, Greenpeace and the UK-based Environmental Investigation Agency said last November.

-Like Stirling, other shoppers have also been pressing the Oxford Waitrose supermarket to do more to stop plastics pollution via a wall, set up by staff, where customers have pinned hundreds of suggestions, many asking for refillable bottles for items like milk and cleaning products.
+Like Ms Stirling, other shoppers have also been pressing the Oxford Waitrose supermarket to do more to stop plastic pollution via a wall, set up by staff, where customers have pinned hundreds of suggestions, many asking for refillable bottles for items like milk and cleaning products.

 It has now extended its trial in the branch and announced that it would soon introduce the scheme in three other stores.